-Prioritizing Your Security Measures for Credit Card Payments
+Prioritizing Your Measures for Accepting Secure Credit Card Payments

 Today more people want to use credit cards as opposed to cash when paying for items.
 This means that if you accept credit card payments, you can also draw in more business.
 It doesn’t matter whether you do business online, or off, or a combination of the two - accepting credit cards is a major business decision.